chrisdale44/spot-hub-samples/README.md

 ## Spot Book Sample Code

-The following repo contains sample code from the Spot Hub codebase, including:
+The following repo contains sample code and unit tests from the Spot Hub codebase, including:

 Components: